Fsu0413/QtCompile/content/Miscellaneous/Notes for this repo.md

 Note: since OpenSSL is currently built on all versions of my build except for WebAssembly, all of my builds should persist until EOL of that specific OpenSSL version.
 Currently OpenSSL 1.1.1 and 3.0 series are used.
 OpenSSL 1.1.1 series reaches EOL until 2023.9.11, while OpenSSL 3.0 series does until 2026.9.7.

+Since Qt 5.15 starts supporting OpenSSL 3.0 series we may switch to OpenSSL 3.0 series on our Qt 5.15 Android builds after EOL of OpenSSL 1.1 series.
+Currently it is certain that Qt 5.15 will be supported for 5 years, but it is unknown that tQtC will provide source code of Qt 5.15 after 2024.5.26.
+If subsequent version of Qt 5.15 remains private we won't upgrade OpenSSL to post-3.0 version.

 | Qt version | Build Target | EOL date | Notes |
 |-|-|-|-|